byui-cse/cse210-student-articulate-csharp-complete/README.md

-# CSE 210 Articulate Projects
+# CSE 210 Projects (Articulate)
 This repo contains a completed version of the CSE 210 Solo Projects for the Articulate competency.

 Students should first attempt to complete the projects on their own, and then compare their approach to this repository.